PavelRzhevskiy/Fortran_tutorials/README.md

 ### Eigens_makefile

-- The same program with subroutines reading matrix from file, finding eigenvalues, and printing eigenvalues in seperate module
+- The same program with subroutines reading matrix from file, finding eigenvalues, and printing eigenvalues in a seperate module
 - The makefile contaitns two builds with release and debug modes

 ### MPI_Integral